 Time Since Diagnosis or Treatment

-The longer it has been since your diagnosis or last treatment, the more favourably your application may be assessed.
-Cancer survivors, for example, may see loadings reduced or removed after 5-10 years of remission, depending on the type and stage.
+The longer it has been since diagnosis or last active treatment, the more favourably your application may be assessed.
+Cancer survivors may see loadings reduced or removed after 5-10 years of sustained remission, depending on the type and stage of the original diagnosis.

 📋